maratsubkhankulov/trust-website/_posts/2018-01-09-can-i-trust-trust.md

 title: "Can I trust Trust?"
 ---

-Yes, your private key only stored locally and protected with many layers of security.
+Yes, your private key is stored locally and protected with many layers of security.
 The wallet is also open source and audited.
 We will never access any of your personal information and Trust always keeps your data private and secure.